Surf Fishing for Striped Bass in Connecticut: A Complete Technique Guide

 Best Surf Fishing Spots in Connecticut

-**Rocky Neck State Park (East Lyme):** Rocky shoreline with excellent current flow.
-One of the better rocky-point surf fishing spots in the state.
-Accessible to waders.
+Rocky Neck State Park (East Lyme): Rocky shoreline with solid current flow.
+One of the better rocky-point surf fishing spots in the state and accessible to waders.

-**Harkness Memorial State Park (Waterford):** Open lawn park on the Sound with good access to a varied coastline.
-Less crowded than Hammonasset.
+Harkness Memorial State Park (Waterford): Open lawn park on the Sound with good access to a varied coastline.
+Less crowded than Hammonasset — worth the drive for anglers who want elbow room.

-**Stonington Breakwater:** The stone breakwater at Stonington Harbor extends into an area with excellent current.
+Stonington Breakwater: The stone breakwater at Stonington Harbor extends into water with strong current flow.
 Walk the breakwater on an outgoing tide.
 One of the most productive striper shore spots in eastern CT.

-**New Haven Harbor jetties:** The jetties at the mouth of New Haven Harbor hold fish throughout the season.
-More urban setting but serious fishing.
+New Haven Harbor jetties: The jetties at the mouth of New Haven Harbor hold fish throughout the season.
+More urban setting, but serious fishing — don't overlook it.